-The Final Exam, based on BCC's guidelines, will be on the BCC campus on Thursday August 27, 2009 or via a previously arranged proctor set up with the instructor for remote students.
+The Final Exam, based on BCC's guidelines, will be on the BCC campus during Final's week or via a previously arranged proctor set up with the instructor for remote students.
+Tentatively planned for Tuesday March 23, 2010 from 6:30-8:30p.m.